benchmark-action/github-action-benchmark/README.md

 input.
 By default every benchmark test case has its own chart in the page.
 Charts are drawn with [Chart.js](https://www.chartjs.org/).

-If it does not fit to your use case, please modify it or replace it with your favorite one.
+If it does not fit to your use case, please modify the HTML file or replace it with your favorite one.
 Every benchmark data is stored in `window.BENCHMARK_DATA` so you can create your favorite view.

 ### Versioning